-Applicants may apply for admission to begin the program in the summer term or the fall or spring semesters.
-Summer applicants are encouraged to check the USC Schedule of Classes to ensure that desired courses will be offered.
+Applicants may apply for admission to begin the program in the fall or spring semesters.
+Applicants are encouraged to check the USC Schedule of Classes to ensure that desired courses will be offered.
 Application deadlines vary by semester, citizenship and registration goals.
 Details are available under the Dates and Deadlines link.

 The equivalent of a 4-year bachelor's degree is required for admission.
 Additionally, applicants must have completed at least the equivalent of the first semester of a traditional 2-year M.B.A. accredited by the AACSB, EQUIS, ACBSP, AOCTE, IACBE or AMBA.
 Those admitted must complete the equivalent of the first year of a traditional 2-year M.B.A. program prior to beginning classes at U.S.C.
 Marshall.
 (Please see the FAQ page for details.)

 Successful applicants should have earned a GPA of 3.3 or greater (on a 4.0 scale) in their graduate business course work, should have scored in at least the 80th percentile on the GMAT or the GRE, and will have at least two years of full-time work experience.